alisaifee/coredis/docs/source/compatibility.rst

 ZRANK
 *****

-Determine the index of a member in a sorted set
+Returns the index of a member in a sorted set ordered by ascending scores.

 - Documentation: `ZRANK <https://redis.io/commands/zrank>`_
 - Implementation: :meth:`~coredis.Redis.zrank`